 According to the federal regulations, which research studies fall under Exempt Category Review?

 The following categories are considered Exempt research and to be minimal risk.
 The determination is done by the North Texas Regional IRB and should NOT be solely determined by the investigator.
-Therefore, investigators must submit an Exempt application to the North Texas Regional IRB for appropriate review.
+Therefore, investigators must submit Exempt projects to the North Texas Regional IRB for appropriate review.
 Please see the following link for more information on completing a submission for Exempt Review in IRBNet.

 (1) Research conducted in established or commonly accepted educational settings, that specifically involves normal educational practices that are not likely to adversely impact students’ opportunity to learn required educational content or the assessment of educators who provide instruction.
 This includes most research on regular and special education instructional strategies, and research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.

 This involves research being conducted in educational settings such as (but not limited to) schools, colleges, day schools or any other site where educational activities normally occur.
 The research study should be instructional in nature with the research procedures conducted in a manner typical to the situation.
 In other words, would the investigator normally carry out this activity or practice regardless of research intention?
 If so, the research may fall under this category.
 However, if the research involves any activity, procedure or practice that involves a novel approach (e.g. comparing a new study approach to an established practice) will NOT qualify as Exempt under this category.